Defending against Jailbreak through Early Exit Generation of Large Language Models: Proposed Method

 \textbf{Step III.
 Safe Generation.} We use the classifiers trained in Step II to classify prompts.
 Based on our observations, classifiers in the early layers demonstrate higher accuracy in detecting jailbreak prompts.
-Consequently, the \textsc{Eeg} framework maintains a cumulative positive counter, referred to as the Harmfulness score, which tracks the total occurrences of positive classifications (i.e., prompts identified as harmful) by the classifier.
+Consequently, the \textsc{Eeg}-Defender maintains a cumulative positive counter, referred to as the Harmfulness score, which tracks the total occurrences of positive classifications (i.e., prompts identified as harmful) by the classifier.
 Two hyper-parameters, $\alpha$ and $t$, control the shallow layer usage ratio and the harmfulness score threshold, respectively.
-Suppose the given LLM has a total of $n$ transformer layers and generates the response $x_{s+1:}$.
-The output of the LLM with \Ours{}, $x^{'}_{s+1:}$ can be accessed by:

-Based on the classifier and configuration set in Section \ref{eec}, \Ours{} can be integrated with any transformer-based LLM by monitoring the internal representation of the model.
-When a user inputs a prompt, \Ours{} calculates the harmfulness score using embeddings starting from the first layer to the $\lfloor \alpha \times n \rfloor$th layer before generating the first token.
-If the harmfulness score (i.e., cumulative positive count) reaches the threshold $t$, the LLM can immediately halt generation and output a standard refusal response.
-Essentially, \Ours{} evaluates the internal representations of prompts without requiring additional fine-tuning or retraining of the original model, making it a plug-and-play component for any LLM.